404Wolf/valfs/README.md

   <img src="./images/searching-all.png" width="48%" alt="Searching across vals (ripgrep)" />
 </p>

-In `myvals`, you'll see files that look like this, with metadata at the top about the val.
+In `vals`, you'll see files that look like this, with metadata at the top about the val.
 All fields without a 🔒 can be manually updated, and all fields with a 🔒 will automatically be updated as you change the file.
 Depending on what text editor you use, you may have to reload the file after saving.

 ```ts
 #!/home/wolf/Documents/projects/Active/valfs/valfs